Medical Reviewer- Device Safety

 Professional Environment:

-You will work within a structured pharmacovigilance team on complex device safety cases, building expertise that is directly applicable across the pharmaceutical and medical device industry.
+The professional environment is something that every employee needs the same as is offered here ,the structured pharmacovigilance team and working on complex device safety cases, helps you in building expertise that is directly applicable across the pharmaceutical and medical device industry.

 Career Advancement:

-Device safety is a growing specialisation within pharmacovigilance.
-This role positions you to develop deep expertise in IMDRF frameworks, device-specific PV methodology, and clinical signal detection skills that are increasingly in demand.
+This role positions you to develop deep expertise in IMDRF frameworks, device-specific PV methodology, and clinical signal detection skills.
+These are the skills that are increasingly in demand.

 Market Insights & Trends